mcnemesis/cli_tttt/README.md

 # ZHA now comes to any compartible system as part of the TTTT package

-So, starting with v1.0.7 of the TTTT package, once installation is done, the ZHA utility becomes immediately accessible via the commandline system=wide, via the following two example invocation methods:
+So, starting with v1.0.7 of the TTTT package, once installation is done, the ZHA utility becomes immediately accessible via the commandline system-wide, via the following two example invocation methods:

 > zha